Neproxx/ID2223-LikeItOrNot/README.md

 # LikeItOrNot

-Scalable machine learning system to predict the number of likes a reddit post or comment is going to get if the user decides to post it.
-The service consists of several components:
+Scalable machine learning system to predict the number of likes and the upvote ratio a reddit post is going to get if the user decides to post it.
+The service consists of the following components which are explained in detail in their respective sections:

+- **Feature pipeline** - extracts new posts from reddit to grow the dataset
+- **Training pipeline** - Trains an Xgboost regressor to predict the number of likes and upvote ratio of a given post.
+Hyperparameters are chosen with Bayesian optimization.
+- **Interactive UI** - Given a user name, subreddit, post title, post text and date & time, the UI generates a prediction and provides an explanation of how the features affected the prediction result using Shap values.
+The UI accesses pre-processing functions of the main repository through a git submodule to avoid redundancies and inconsistencies.
+- **Dashboard** - Provides insights into model performance and the impact of each feature.

+All components are modular so that they can be tested and scaled optimally.
+The feature and training pipeline can be executed locally or on Modal with the option to accelerate training using a GPU.
+Great expectations are used to verify that data extracted during the feature pipeline matches known invariants.
+Unit tests are executed via a Github workflow on every commit and make sure that the main components of the feature and training pipeline still work.
+After passing all tests, the feature pipeline deployment that runs on a daily schedule on Modal is updated automatically.

 ## Feature Pipeline

-The feature pipeline is deployed on modal and run on a daily schedule.
+The feature pipeline is deployed on modal and runs on a daily schedule.
 It scans a set of subreddits for new posts / comments, pre-processes them and adds them to the feature store on hopsworks.
+If the user wants to extract and preprocess many samples in a short time, it is possible to schedule many instances of the feature pipeline that extract samples from different subreddits which demonstrated high scalability.
 A long list of subreddits are crawled on a daily basis, these include for example:

 - /r/AskReddit
 - /r/explainlikeimfive
 - /r/Showerthoughts

-The script extracts data for three entity types that are stored in their individual table namely reddit_users, reddit_posts and reddit_subreddits.
-Some of the features represent e.g. the raw text and are only kept for plausibilisation reasons.
+The script extracts data for three entity types that are stored in their individual tables named reddit_users, reddit_posts and reddit_subreddits.
+Some of the features represent e.g. the raw text and are only kept for analysis and debugging reasons.
 See the enumeration and description of all features below.

-In case a lot of samples should be crawled in a short time, it is possible to schedule many instances of the feature pipeline that extract samples from different subreddits which leads to a very scalable system.

 ### reddit_posts